marikomakhm/ada-project/TrovatelliT.github.io/text.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_20_count_outliers.html"></iframe>
 {% endraw %}

-As we can observe, there is almost no correlation which is coherent with what we said before.
+As we can observe, there is almost no correlation which is coherent with what we said observed for the Gini coefficient.

 #### Human Development Index (HDI)

 The HDI index try to represent how well a country is developed by using the lifespan, the education level and the GDP per capita of an average citizen. \
-Let's see if there is a correlation between the HDI and the number of occurrence in this affair.
+We now observe if there is a correlation between the HDI and the number of occurrence in this affair.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_hdi_count_outlier.html"></iframe>